 4. Texture

 The textures were not very popular a couple of years ago.
-Texture styles include paper , stone, concrete, brick etc. Textures can also be subtle or pronounced and can be used sparingly and liberally.
+Texture styles include paper, stone, concrete, brick, etc. Textures can also be subtle or pronounced and can be used sparingly and liberally.

 Textures can totally change a design and offer a totally different visual impact.
 Texture relates to the surface of an object, where it creates an illusion of a surface that is not flat or smooth.
-By using texture, we can add depth and visual interest in graphic design.
+By using texture, we can add depth and visual interest to graphic design.
 It enhances a sense of feel, especially with two-dimensional images.

 5. SPACE

 The space which also refers to "whitespace" is also called negative space.
-If there is a lot of negative space in your web design, it will be light and express open feeling.
+If there is a lot of negative space in your web design, it will be light and express an open feeling.

 The lack of white space will turn your design into a clutter design.
 It can turn a design to your advantage and get the best out of your layout.
 Space is the area around the elements in a design, which is used to separate or group information.
 You must learn to use it effectively to define importance and lead the eye to where you want it to travel.

-In design language, white space is called negative space, which is used to connect, separate or maximize the relationship between the elements making up the design.
+In design language, white space is called negative space, which is used to connect, separate, or maximize the relationship between the elements making up the design.
 Space can also be effectively used to give the illusion of depth or multi-dimension to the observer.

 6. SIZE

-Also, different sizes within the same graphic design or layout create a order of dominance.
+Also, different sizes within the same graphic design or layout create an order of dominance.
 So, you must learn to use variations in size to guide the observer’s eye through the track you want it to take.

 7. VALUE

 Value is how light or dark an area looks in a design.
 It is everything from the darkest of blacks through to the brightest of whites.
-If you learn to use values in the right manner, it will add enormous depth, contrast and emphasis to your design.
+If you learn to use values in the right manner, it will add enormous depth, contrast, and emphasis to your design.

 The knowledge of Value plays a big role when you want to express the illusion of movement or bring one element into sharp focus while another fades into the background.